If I gave you $1 to spend in your business, where would it go?

 And from a metrics perspective, broadcast emails are easy to evaluate; since all the emails are sent at the same time, data is reported in aggregate about these emails.

-Here’s an example of a broadcast email report we would get out of our email client, Maropost.
+Here’s an example of a broadcast email report we would get out of our email platform, Maropost.

-You can see three of our four metrics are automatically generated…
+You can see 3 of our four metrics are automatically generated…

 - Open rate